 3. Pelican Island National Wildlife Refuge and Historic Jungle Trail – FREE

 This is by far one of the most natural places left in this area of Florida.
 Historic Jungle trail is a dirt road that has been kept in place and preserved for years.
 You can walk, bike, run or even drive down the road and see views of the river and shaded parts of Florida tropical woods.
-At the beginning of jungle trail is Pelican Island National Wildlife Refuge (Free also).
+At the beginning of jungle trail is Pelican Island National Wildlife Refuge (pictured above – free also).
 Here you can walk a trail, launch a kayak, or birdwatch.
 There is a boardwalk to a tower where you can see over the river.

 A small museum, but very rich in history and artifacts.
 This museum displays all of the treasures from Mel Fishers dives and a lot about the man himself.
 Even my young ones enjoyed this experience.
 There is a coupon listed on their website as well for $5 off admission.